comerc/secret-project/docs/BDD-PROMPT.md

 -OR-

 It is Trello Clone.
 Some data objects will have the following relationships (from RFP).
 Please give me GraphQL for this.

+-OR-

+...give me feature "Create a new board" by bellow graphql schema ...add some more scenarios
+...add some more invalid scenarios
+...give me more scenarios for boards.closed and boards.dateClosed by bellow graphql schema ...angle brackets with out quotas

 ---